How Should Christians Engage the World?

 A Christian has a duty to vote probably more than any other citizen because of the [B]iblical principles that are out there relating to nations.
 The Scripture tells us, Proverbs 14:34, that “Righteousness exalts a nation.”
 Well, righteousness comes from the national policies that are enacted, or, you could also say righteousness exalts a state or community and you determine righteousness on the basis of the public policies that are enacted—which means public leaders choose those public policies and enact them.
 That’s when we go to Proverbs 29:2, which tells us “When the righteous rule, the people rejoice (and) when the wicked rule, the people groan.”

-In other words, unGodly, non-God-fearing people, will not make righteous policies.
-You will not get, for example, God-fearing people to say it’s OK to have abortion, it’s OK to destroy the sanctity of marriage, it’s OK to promote certain things in schools. … So, what we find scripturally, is that God-fearing policies come from God-fearing people; and in America, the only way that God- fearing people can rule … is to be elected.
-If, as people of faith, we want righteousness to be exalted, we have to elect leaders who will exalt righteousness, and that’s the only way that God can bless the nation.
+In other words, un-Godly, non-God-fearing people, will not make righteous policies.
+You will not get, for example, God-fearing people to say it’s OK to have abortion, it’s OK to destroy the sanctity of marriage, it’s OK to promote certain things in schools.
+So, what we find scripturally, is that God-fearing policies come from God-fearing people; and, in America, the only way that God- fearing people can rule is to be elected, or stand on the necks of those who do.
+If, as people of faith, we want righteousness to be exalted, we have to elect leaders who will exalt righteousness, or require they do, and that’s the only way that God can bless the nation we live in.
+That goes for ANY nation, ANY where.

-While I don’t agree with David partnering with apostates like Rick Warren, David Barton has this one right.
-You can read his full response here (as long as the link works), it’s worth the look…
+While I don’t agree with David partnering with apostates, like he has done in the past, with the likes of apostate Rick Warren, David Barton has this one point I quoted very right.

-But you can take this idea of involvement too far.
-America is NOT “the shining city on a hill”, as Mitt Romney said in his stump speech, at the Iowa Caucus in 2011, quoting President Reagan.
+Now, you can take this idea of involvement too far.
+For instance, ‘America’ is NOT “the shining city on a hill”, quoting President Reagan.
 That is wrong, we are not God’s Kingdom on earth.
-We DO represent that Kingdom, and we have been established to be a sanctuary for God’s people, when we stand for what is True and Right and Good, but the U.S.A. is not “The Kingdom.”
-But, we are the ones who have the responsibility to defend the weak and provide a haven for the weary, as best we can, as God says good government should.
-Deny this fact and our discussion is OVER (Get it, Ron Paul?).
+That is coming, but the USA is not that Kingdom.
+Yet, we do represent that Kingdom, and the United States of America has been established to be a sanctuary for God’s people; When we stand for what is True and Right and Good we demonstrate that Citizenship, but the U.S.A. is not “The Kingdom.”
+We are the ones who have the responsibility to defend the weak and provide a haven for the weary, as best we can, as God says good government should be doing; Deny this fact and our discussion is OVER (Do you get it, Ron Paul?).

-ALL Christians are called to persecution but ONLY as God calls us to it, not in our timing or by our choice.
+ALL Christians are called, to persecution, but and ONLY if God calls us to it; Not in our timing or by our choice.
 If you think you should be martyred when you decide to be then go ahead and take a flight to Iran TODAY and preach the Gospel on the busiest street corner.
 What the Muslims would do to you isn’t even repeatable in public.
 Remember what happened to the Christian young man when he went to North Korea to bring the Gospel to them?
 When he walked past the final South Korean checkpoint into the communist northern nation they began to mistreat that boy so badly he cannot even show his face in public now to talk about it.

 Someone please go tell Ron Paul.